Angels (Neon Genesis Evangelion): Gaghiel

-Gaghiel (ガギエル, Gagieru), the sixth Angel, appears in "Asuka Strikes!" in the Pacific Ocean and goes to attack the UN fleet, which is transporting Eva-02 and secretly the embryonic form of Adam.
+Gaghiel (ガギエル, Gagieru), the sixth Angel, appears in "Asuka Strikes!" in the Pacific Ocean and goes to attack the UN fleet, which is transporting Eva-02 and Adam's embryo.
 Gaghiel resembles an aquatic creature; its body has fin-like appendages and a hydrodynamic shape, allowing it to quickly move through water.
 The upper body has a face identical to the faces of Sachiel.
 The Angel attacks the naval fleet using the bulk of its body, sinking ships.
 When approaching its targets, it opens its mouth and squeezes its enemies in its jaws.
 Gaghiel's core, unlike those of previous Angels, is located inside the mouth.

 During the fight, Gaghiel jumps onto the aircraft carrier Over the Rainbow and moves to attack Eva-02, leading the Angel and Eva to crash into the sea in the Itō area.
 Its body is 600 m long.
 Eva-02 neutralizes the Angel's AT Field and opens its mouth to allow two armored warships, which were evacuated and sunk with the Kingston valves, to penetrate its jaws and fire on the Angel's core.
 The operation is successful and Gaghiel is defeated by Asuka Langley Soryu and Shinji Ikari.
 The behavior of the Angel, which appeared at sea away from Tokyo-3, is attributable to the presence of the first Angel Adam on the ships of the fleet.

 The name Gaghiel (Hebrew: גגיאל), also called Gagiel, Daghiel or Dagiel, in Judeo-Christian folklore is the angel of the fish.
 Its Hebrew name can be translated as "roaring beast of God", and has been interpreted by writer Will Raus as a possible allusion to its appearance, which is similar to that of a beast fighting in the water.